ClassicDIY/SkyeTracker/README.md

 ### There are implementations for both Arduino and ESP32 devices.

-Check the [ESP32 wiki](https://github.com/ClassicDIY/SkyeTracker/wiki/3---ESP32) for more information.
+Check the [wiki](https://github.com/ClassicDIY/SkyeTracker/wiki/3---ESP32) for updated information on the ESP32 implementation.

 <p align="center">
   <img src="./Pictures/Prototype_ESP32.PNG" width="800">